Fingertip scanning plans refused by Newcastle students

 Students have rejected proposals to implement biometric fingertip swiping to monitor course attendance on campus.

 Results from the referendum, which was called by Students’ Union Council on 8 November, revealed a record poll turnout of 1,528 students.
-This worked out as a 7.3% turnout and Order viagra usa showed a vast overall improvement from last year’s numbers in the student November elections.
+This worked out as a 7.3% turnout and no prescription viagra sale showed a vast overall improvement from last year’s numbers in the student November elections.

-Statistics show that an overwhelming 1,206 people voted against the Cialis no prescription implementation of biometric fingertip swipe scans as a digital record of attendance in lectures and seminars.
+Statistics show that an overwhelming 1,206 people voted against the Buy viagra online implementation of biometric fingertip swipe scans as a digital record of attendance in lectures and seminars.
 320 people voted in favour of the scans.

 By UKBA (UK Border Agency) law, it is only international students’ attendance requiring monitoring.
 When asked whether, if accepted, attendance monitoring should be implemented for all students, 813 agreed.
 700 voted against.

 Rachael Thornton, Education Officer for NUSU, said: “I think the right decisions were made.
-I feel the results are quite telling of the population of students we have, and that they’re not voting for something which would mean segregation of Buy online prescription viagra just international students.”
+I feel the results are quite telling of the population of students we have, and that they’re not voting for something which would mean segregation of Cialis for sale just international students.”

 Thornton added: “University is not about attendance monitoring, especially not biometric.”

 Statistics also show that 617 people were in favour of universities monitoring student attendance using all methods, whilst 904 were anti-attendance monitoring.